PKU-Alignment/omnisafe/docs/source/start/env.rst

 customization.

 .. note::
-    The highlight of OmniSafe's environment customization is that **users only need to modify the code at the environment layer**, to enjoy OmniSafe's full set of training, saving, and data logging mechanisms.
-This allows users who install from PyPI to easily use it and only focus on the dynamics of the environment.
+    The highlight of OmniSafe's environment customization is that **users only need to modify the code at the environment layer**, to enjoy OmniSafe's complete set of training, saving, and data logging mechanisms.
+This allows users who install from PyPI to use it easily and only focus on the dynamics of the environment.

 Get Started with the Simplest Template
 --------------------------------------

-OmniSafe offers a minimal implementation of an environment template as an example for customized environments, :doc:`../envs/custom`.
+OmniSafe offers a minimal implementation of an environment template as an example of a customized environments, :doc:`../envs/custom`.
 We recommend reading this template in detail and customizing it based on it.